PREV

 Daily measurements have been recorded since 1912, providing the following information in meters above sea level are:

-Maximum level 3,812.57 April 1986
+3,812.57 April 1986

 Minimum level 3,806.21 December 1943